 Try these five techniques to boost your energy and motivation as the days grow colder.

-If the shorter days, grey skies and lockdown 2.0 are leaving you feeling lethargic, we have some techniques that can help strengthen your immune system and improve your day-to-day energy levels.
+If the shorter days and grey skies are leaving you feeling lethargic, we have some techniques that can help strengthen your immune system and improve your day-to-day energy levels.

 Winter fatigue is a common condition affecting millions of people in the UK.
 Lucy Blyth is a wellbeing and health expert at energydots.com and shares some easy tips that could give you that much-needed boost.